opendoor-labs/sesame-rpc/python/README.md

 ## Dependencies

-sesame-rpc depends on a Python 3 port of protobuf-2.6.1.
-Such a port can be installed from the link:
+sesame-rpc depends on a Python 3 port of protobuf-2.6.1 which includes support for converting protobuf messages to and from JSON, which can be installed from the link:

 https://github.com/opendoor-labs/protobuf-py3.git@2.6.1#egg=protobuf-py3-2.6.1